Cameron Tragardh: QBL and Big V

 Tragardh played in the Queensland Basketball League (QBL) during the NBL off-seasons every year between 2004 and 2010.
 He played for the Townsville Heat (2004), Southern Districts Spartans (2005), Rockhampton Rockets (2006–07) and Northside Wizards (2008–10).
 He helped the Heat reach the grand final in 2004, won the championship with the Spartans in 2005, and helped the Rockets reach the grand final in 2006.
 He was named Youth Player of the Year for the second time in 2004 and then earned league MVP honours in 2005, 2008 and 2009.
 He was also named in the QBL All-League Team in 2004 and every year between 2007 and 2009.
 His 2009 QBL season saw him average 42 points per game as he scored 50 points or more in six games, including a 70-point game.

 In the 2011 and 2012 off-seasons, Tragardh played in the Big V for the Eltham Wildcats.
 He helped the Wildcats reach the grand final in 2011, where they lost to the Waverley Falcons.

 In 2013, Tragardh returned to the QBL as an assistant coach with the Cairns Marlins, later playing in seven games.
 He returned to the Marlins in 2016 as a player, helping them win the championship behind a Grand Final MVP performance.
 He was also named to the QBL All-League Team for the fourth time.

 In 2017 and 2018, Tragardh served as player-coach of the Mackay Meteors.
 He was named QBL Coach of the Year in 2017 and helped the Meteors reach the grand final, where they lost to the Townsville Heat.

 In 2020, Tragardh was named the third greatest QBL player of all time by The Courier-Mail.

 National team career

-Tragardh was a member of the Australian team at the 2003 World University Games in Daegu, Korea.
+Tragardh was a member of the Australian team at the 2003 World University Games in Daegu, South Korea.
 In 2011, he toured internationally with the Australian Boomers.